rkr1017/titanic_visualization/README.md

 Feedback_2 suggested at the end to make much simpler graphs, just one for sex age and class.
 While it would look simpler it would convey less information in each chart, so this suggestion was not acted upon.

+To address suggestion in feedback_3 tooltips were modified to display two decimal points in values of survival rates.

 Feedback

 Feedback_1.
 I noticed that females survive better.
 And First class passenger survive better, except for the children, where the second class children survived more.